99designs/gqlgen/README.md

 }
 ```

 You need to tell gqlgen that it should only fetch friends if the user requested it.
-There are two ways to do this;
+There are two ways to do this:

-- #### Using Custom Models
+### Using Custom Models

 Write a custom model that omits the friends field: